-Element Nature conservation Implementation strategy Terrestrial flora • Clearing for site works will be restricted to the smallest practical area.
-The amount of time the area is cleared prior to construction will also be minimised • Clearly demarcate no-go areas of highly sensitive vegetation, including all vegetation not to be cleared.
-All vegetation to be retained should be surveyed and clearly demarcated • Where practicable, revegetation activities would be commenced in and adjacent to construction areas as soon as possible after the completion of local construction works • Areas that are temporarily disturbed during construction will be revegetated using locally indigenous species appropriate to the position in the landscape.
-Interim use to be made of short-lived, non-native species to facilitate rapid growth and groundcover for soil stabilisation • DAF will be contacted with regard to the harvesting of forestry timber products as appropriate and necessary in accordance with the requirements of the Forestry Act 1959 (Qld) where such activities would not cause adverse environmental impacts • Implement CHMPs inclusive of survey prior to construction and impoundment • A Weed Management Plan would be prepared for the construction phase that outlines measures to prevent the introduction of new weed species into the area and minimise the spread of declared weeds within the site.
-Measures would include: Vehicles, plant and equipment will be cleaned prior to entering site to prevent the introduction of weeds Machinery used for clearing and grading will have their wheels cleaned with an air compressor before entering and leaving the site Key personnel on site will be capable of identifying declared weed species within the site / surrounding area and prevent their spread and translocation.
+- Clearing for site works will be restricted to the smallest practical area.
+The amount of time the area is cleared prior to construction will also be minimised - Clearly demarcate no-go areas of highly sensitive vegetation, including all vegetation not to be cleared.
+All vegetation to be retained should be surveyed and clearly demarcated - Where practicable, revegetation activities would be commenced in and adjacent to construction areas as soon as possible after the completion of local construction works - Areas that are temporarily disturbed during construction will be revegetated using locally indigenous species appropriate to the position in the landscape.
+Interim use to be made of short-lived, non-native species to facilitate rapid growth and groundcover for soil stabilisation - As per agreement with DAFF harvesting of forestry timber products as appropriate and necessary in accordance with the requirements of the Forestry Act 1959 (Qld) will be undertaken where such activities would not cause adverse environmental impacts - Implement CHMPs inclusive of survey prior to construction and impoundment - A Weed Management Plan would be prepared for the construction phase that outlines measures to prevent the introduction of new weed species into the area and minimise the spread of declared weeds within the site.
+Measures would include: - Vehicles, plant and equipment will be cleaned prior to entering site to prevent the introduction of weeds - Machinery used for clearing and grading will have their wheels cleaned with an air compressor before entering and leaving the site - Key personnel on site will be capable of identifying declared weed species within the site / surrounding area and prevent their spread and translocation.
 During an initial site inspection, declared weeds will be identified and flagged and recorded in a site register.
-Declared weeds will be treated to prevent spread using methods consistent with advice from DAF, regional councils Where weeds and infestations are detected or identified within the work site (particularly on stockpiles and post rehabilitation), they will be removed or destroyed using methods consistent with advice from DAF and regional councils. • Weed management would be undertaken with reference to relevant Queensland and local government legislation, guidelines and plans including: Land Protection (Pest and Stock Route Management) Act 2002 (Qld) (LP Act); Plant Protection Act 1989 (Qld); Biosecurity Queensland policies and guidelines; DAF pest factsheets; RRC Pest Management Plan 2012-2016; and Central Highlands Regional Council (CHRC) Draft Area Pest Management Plan 2014-2016 • Temporarily disturbed areas will be rehabilitated to replicate as closely as possible the habitat resources available prior to construction • Utilise chipped and mulched waste from clearing during rehabilitation and revegetation works.
+Declared weeds will be treated to prevent spread using methods consistent with advice from DAFF, regional councils - Where w eeds and infestations are detected or identified w ithin the w ork site (particularly on stockpiles and post rehabilitation), they will be removed or destroyed using methods consistent with advice from DAFF and regional councils. - Weed management would be undertaken with reference to relevant Queensland and local government legislation, guidelines and plans including: LP Act; Plant Protection Act 1989 (Qld); Biosecurity Queensland policies and guidelines; DAFF pest factsheets; Rockhampton Regional Council (RRC) Pest Management Plan 2012-2016; and Central Highlands Regional Council (CHRC) Draft Area Pest Management Plan 2014-2016 - Temporarily disturbed areas will be rehabilitated to replicate as closely as possible the habitat resources available prior to construction - Utilise chipped and mulched waste from clearing during rehabilitation and revegetation works.